Sangarshanan/sangarshanan.github.io/_posts/2020-05-16-nand2tetris.md

 - Next  count ++
 - Goto  count = n

-Talking about memory we also have ROM which persists its contents after shutdown but is readonly, there is also flash memory that takes the good parts of ram and rom, it is a kind of floating-gate memory that allowed entire sections of memory to be erased quickly and easily in a flash by applying a voltage to a single wire connected to a group of cells.
-GET IT, FLASH ?
+Talking about memory we also have ROM which persists its contents after shutdown but is readonly, there is also flash memory that takes the good parts of ram and rom, it is a kind of floating-gate memory that allowed entire sections of memory to be erased quickly and easily "in a flash" by applying a voltage to a single wire connected to a group of cells

+### Machine Language:

+One amazing thing about computers is how it can do everything, Where most machines are given a single functionality computers can do many many things.
+This idea was first formulated by Alan Turing with his Universal Turing Machine and was brought to life by Von Neumann who build a general computing machine wherein the `same Hardware can run different Software programs` and based on the program your operations change and results are formulated.

+Software programs are just a bunch of instructions encoded in binary which tells the hardware what to do, each of these instructions tells what needs to be executed by the hardware.
+Any fancy program we write in a high level lang gets converted to such instructions.
+The process of converting the fancy program to machine language is done by the compiler.
+There are also low level assembly languages which is a just a  human friendly representation of machine language instructions. eg: `01001 101 001 => Add R1 R2` (Add outputs of register1 & 2 )